MicrosoftDocs/entra-docs/docs/identity/authentication/concept-password-ban-bad.md

 Microsoft Entra Password Protection helps you defend against password spray attacks.
 Most password spray attacks don't attempt to attack any given individual account more than a few times.
 This behavior would increase the likelihood of detection, either via account lockout or other means.

-Instead, the majority of password spray attacks submit only a small number of the known weakest passwords against each of the accounts in an enterprise.
+Instead, most password spray attacks submit only a few of the known weakest passwords against each of the accounts in an enterprise.
 This technique allows the attacker to quickly search for an easily compromised account and avoid potential detection thresholds.

 Microsoft Entra Password Protection efficiently blocks all known weak passwords likely to be used in password spray attacks.
 This protection is based on real-world security telemetry data from Microsoft Entra ID to build the global banned password list.